-The Puffin Foundation has sought to open the doors of artistic expression by providing grants to artists and art organizations who are often excluded from mainstream opportunities due to their race, gender, or social philosophy.
+The Puffin Foundation has sought to open the doors of artistic expression.
+They have been providing grants for people who are inclined to arts.
+Mostly artists and art organizations who are often excluded from mainstream opportunities due to their race, gender, or social philosophy are their main focus.

-Founded in 1917, American Theatre Wing provides grants and scholarships, connect talent at all stages with educational and professional opportunities, and create content that illuminates and preserves theatre.
-We award excellence and foster artistry by providing a platform for strong and fearless voices in the American theatre.
+Founded in 1917, American Theatre Wing provides grants and scholarships.
+Aside from that they also connect talent at all stages with educational and professional opportunities and create content that illuminates and preserves theatre.
+They also award excellence and foster artistry.
+They do this by providing a platform for strong and fearless voices in the American theatre.

 The RMA offers a number of awards for musical scholarship, as well as conference affiliation (including financial assistance), and small grants for research students and scholars with no access to institutional support.
 Although awards and affiliation are available to all, grants are only available to RMA members.

 Since 1998, The Rislov Foundation has awarded more than one million dollars to dozens of deserving and exceptional classical musicians, vocalists and organizations.
 The foundation awards exceptional classical musicians who demonstrate promise, including classical vocalists.
 Classical music is the emphasis.